 The Producer Price Index (PPI) measures the seller side of inflation—namely, the difference in what a producer sells their goods for.
 It looks at how much selling prices rise over a given period to track inflation.

 The Wholesale Price Index

 This index tracks the price of goods before they reach the retail level.
-It’s largely focused on raw materials and commodities, which represent part of the cost of goods sold (COGS) for producers.
+It’s mainly focused on raw materials and commodities, which are part of the cost of goods sold (COGS) for producers.

 Invest to Overcome Inflation

 In many ways, inflation is why people invest.
-Beyond just growing accumulated wealth, investing helps it grow at a rate that’s faster than inflation.
-This is also why many money managers and investment advisors calculate real rate of return instead of just surface returns—to account for the money lost to inflation.
+Beyond growing accumulated wealth, investing helps it grow at a faster rate than inflation.
+This is also why many money managers and investment advisors calculate real rate of return instead of surface returns—to account for the money lost to inflation.